quist00/carpentries.org/_posts/2023/08/2023-08-14-checkout_changes.md

 - If you do attend a Welcome Session, we will use the Welcome Session towards your Welcome Session requirement and the previously attended community Discussion to complete your Get Involved step.

 ### I am in the process of completing checkout.
 I haven't completed my Community Discussion but I had planned to attend a Community Session rather than Welcome Session.
 Do I have to attend a Welcome Session?
-**Community Session attendance will be accepted as a means to fulfill the Welcome Session step through 31 October, 2023.** However, from this point forward, Community Discussion attendance will **not** automatically be counted towards this step because some trainees will choose to submit these for their "Get Involved" step instead.
+**Community Session attendance will be accepted as a means to fulfill the Welcome Session step through 14 November, 2023.** However, from this point forward, Community Discussion attendance will **not** automatically be counted towards this step because some trainees will choose to submit these for their "Get Involved" step instead.
 If you would like to have a Community Discussion that is not a Welcome Session counted for your Welcome Session step, please contact us at instructor.training@carpentries.org.

 ### I am experiencing a barrier to accessibility during the Instructor checkout process.
 How can I get help?